• Skip to main content

 The Most Rev. Gerald James Ian Ernest

 Bp.
-Ian has served as chairperson for the Council of Anglican Provinces in Africa, 2007-2012; received the G.O.S.K, the second highest distinction awarded by the Republic of Mauritius; was a member of the Design Group of the Lambeth Conference for 2008; and was awarded the Cross of St. Augustine for services to the Anglican Communion.
+Ian has served as chairman for the Council of Anglican Provinces in Africa, 2007-12; received the Grand Officer of the Order of the Star and Key of the Indian Ocean, the second-highest distinction awarded by the Republic of Mauritius; was a member of the Design Group of the Lambeth Conference for 2008; and was awarded the Cross of St. Augustine for services to the Anglican Communion.
 He was elected secretary of the Global South Primates Steering Committee of the Anglican Communion in August 2012.
 Bp.
 Ian is married to Kamla, and they have one son, Julian.

 Neva Rae Fox